What Could Cause a Financial Collapse?

 Valuations are extremely high; Roubini is right about that.

-When examining valuations of the stock market, look at the CAPE ratio.
-It’s the price-to-earnings ratio adjusted for inflation and cyclicality.
-At the time of this writing, the CAPE ratio stands at 33.18.
+When examining valuations of the stock market, look at the cyclically adjusted price-earnings (CAPE) ratio.
+It’s the price-earnings ratio adjusted for inflation and cyclicality.
+At the time of this writing, the CAPE ratio stood at 33.18.
 (Source: “U.S. Stock Markets 1871-Present and CAPE Ratio,” Yale University, last accessed September 12, 2018.)

-The historical average of the CAPE ratio since 1818 is around 16.90.
-So one could say that U.S. stock markets are trading 96% above their historical average.
+The historical average of the CAPE ratio since 1818 is around 16.9.
+So, one could say that U.S. stock markets are trading 96% above their historical average.

 Bonds are in scary territory, too.
 Interest rates, bonds’ biggest enemy, are going higher and higher.
 Bond investors are already getting nervous, even regarding high-quality bonds.
 Low-quality, high-yield bonds could face even more scrutiny.